 George Vardaxis graduated from Iowa State University in 2011 with a Bachelor’s degree in Aerospace Engineering and a second major in Mathematics.
-Currently, he is a graduate research assistant under Dr. Bong Wie in the Asteroid Deflection Research Center working on mission design and impact risk assessment of near-Earth asteroids in application to planetary defense.
+Currently, he is a graduate research assistant under Dr. Bong Wie in the Asteroid Deflection Research Collaboration working on mission design and impact risk assessment of near-Earth asteroids in application to planetary defense.
 George’s research interests include spacecraft mission design, trajectory optimization, long-term orbit propagation, and impact risk assessment.
 George will be graduating in May 2015 with his PhD.
 He plans to work on his research interests in industry or academia.
 George wants to become a full professor at a university working on solutions to big problems in the field of Orbital Mechanics, such as a human mission to Mars, planetary exploration, and NASA’s Asteroid Redirect Mission (ARM).

 Josh Lyzhoft received his undergraduate degree in aerospace engineering from Iowa State University in the spring semester of 2012.
 After his undergraduate endeavor, he continued studies as a graduate student underneath the guidance of Dr. Bong Wie.
 He is currently a PhD student in aerospace engineering.